 Simón Andrés Villegas

-Simón Andrés Villegas received his B.A. in Hispanic Philology from the Universidad de Antioquia, Colombia.
+Simón Andrés Villegas received a B.A. with distinction in Hispanic Philology from the Universidad de Antioquia, Colombia.
 His main research areas are medieval and Renaissance Iberian literatures as well as textual scholarship.
-He has published papers on the poetics of the hero travel and on the representation of memory in the Libro del caballero Zifar (Letras, 2015; Medievalia, 2019), and on the thematic relationship between the Libro de buen amor and Celestina (Lingüística y Literatura, 2013).
+He has published papers in peer-reviewed journals on the poetics of the hero travel and on the representation of memory in the Libro del caballero Zifar (Letras, 2015; Medievalia, 2019), and on the thematic relationship between the Libro de buen amor and Celestina (Lingüística y Literatura, 2013).
 He is currently studying an anonymous Castilian translation of Catalan poet Ausiàs March, and the work of Castilian poet Isabel de Vega.